sonacsn/Bare-Metal-Agentless-Introspection/bmi_ui/README.md

-TThis allows you to create and run a ReactJS based UI and interact with bmi and run introspection command.
+This allows you to create and run a ReactJS based UI and interact with bmi and run introspection command.

 ## How to install and run this